Marriage: Social status and wealth

-Incest taboo, exogamy and endogamy
+Incest taboo, exogamy, and endogamy

 Societies have often placed restrictions on marriage to relatives, though the degree of prohibited relationship varies widely.
 Marriages between parents and children, or between full siblings, with few exceptions, have been considered incest and forbidden.
 However, marriages between more distant relatives have been much more common, with one estimate being that 80% of all marriages in history have been between second cousins or closer.
 This proportion has fallen dramatically, but still, more than 10% of all marriages are believed to be between people who are second cousins or more closely related.
 In the United States, such marriages are now highly stigmatized, and laws ban most or all first-cousin marriage in 30 states.
-Specifics vary: in South Korea, historically it was illegal to marry someone with the same last name and same ancestral line.
+In South Korea, historically it was illegal to marry someone with the same last name and same ancestral line.

 An Avunculate marriage is a marriage that occurs between an uncle and his niece or between an aunt and her nephew.
 Such marriages are illegal in most countries due to incest restrictions.
 However, a small number of countries have legalized it, including Argentina, Australia, Austria, Malaysia, and Russia.